Subra3012/Subra3012.github.io/_posts/2010-05-27-05588_The Victory of the Little Squirrel.md

 ---
 title: The Victory of the Little Squirrel
-tags: ramanaduli prasanth_ramana_maharshi Subramanian.R
+tags: ramanaduli ramana_maharshi prasanth_ramana_maharshi Subramanian.R
 ---
-## ఓం నమో భగవతే శ్రీ రమణాయ Swami Chinmayananda
+## Swami Chinmayananda
-Author: prasanth_ramana_maharshiDate: June 03, 2010, 01:40:41 PM
+Author: ramana_maharshi     Date: June 03, 2010, 05:10:41 PM
 ---
 http://en.wikipedia.org/wiki/Chinmayananda
 http://www.chinmayamission.com/
 http://timesofindia.indiatimes.com/articleshow/2059111871.cms
 H.H.
-Swami Chinmayananda (8 May 1916  3 August 1993), **born Balakrishna
+Swami Chinmayananda (8 May 1916 â 3 August 1993), **born Balakrishna
 Menon (Balan) was an Indian spiritual leader, and teacher, who inspired the
 formation of Chinmaya Mission in 1953 to spread the message of Vedanta.**
  **Chinmaya Mission has over 300 centers in India and the world over.**